We Remember Our Fallen

 Deputy Gama was killed on the 20th anniversary of his graduation from the Sheriff’s Academy.

 He is survived by his wife and four children.

 Deputy David Stan Piquette

-David was killed in a tragic traffic accident on the 91 freeway July 7, 2006.
+Deputy David Piquette was tragically killed in a traffic accident while traveling to work on the 91 freeway.

 Deputy Paul Wilms

-Industry – Sheriff’s Deputy Paul Wilms, fatally shot himself accidentally while cleaning his weapon, in the Community Service Center at the department’s Industry Station.
+Deputy Paul Wilms, a 17-year veteran of the Department, was accidentally killed while cleaning his weapon, in the Community Service Center at Industry Station.

 Deputy Maria Cecilia Rosa

 On Tuesday, March 28, 2006, Deputy Maria Rosa, assigned to the Inmate Reception Center, was found shot in the City of Long Beach and subsequently died from her injuries.